How to Beat Ogre Oustin’ in Pokémon The Teal Mask: Best Strategy, Tips & Tricks, Rewards

 • While it is possible to beat Ogre Oustin’ on each map, some are harder than others.
 If you get one of the maps with big hills or fences, it may be worth waiting for the timer to run out and reset your run.

 • Most importantly, have patience!
 Don’t go in expecting to win the final round on Hard difficulty on the first try.
 It will most likely take you and your team several attempts to finally win.
-Trust me, I would know…
+Trust me, we would know…

-All Ogre Oustin’ Stages in the Pokémon The Teal Mask DLC
+All Ogre Oustin’ Stages in the Pokemon The Teal Mask DLC

 There are three difficulty levels in Ogre Oustin’, each with its own number of stages: